jiafulow/jiafulow.github.io/_posts/2019-09-27-track-equations-for-muons.md

 For the endcap muon trigger in CMS, one has to take into account several considerations:

+- Detector planes perpendicular (instead of parallel) to the solenoid magnetic field;
 - Significant multiple scattering;
 - Significant energy loss;
 - Neutron background;